 Dispute Information in Notice of Settlement Award.
-Your award is based on the proportionate number of workweeks you worked during the Class Period, and also whether you have worked between August 30, 2015 and [INSERT DATE OF PRELIMINARY] APPROVAL OR CLOSE OF CLASS PERIOD].
-The information contained in KDL's records regarding all of these factors, along with your estimated Settlement Award, is listed on the accompanying Notice of Settlement Award.
+Your award is based on the proportionate number of workweeks you worked during the Class Period, and also whether you have worked between November 6, 2016 and the date the Court enters the order granting preliminary approval of this Settlement.
+The information contained in Defendant's records regarding all of these factors, along with your estimated Settlement Award, is listed on the accompanying Notice of Settlement Award.
 If you disagree with the information in your Notice of Settlement Award, you may submit a dispute, along with any supporting documentation, in accordance with the procedures stated in the Notice of Settlement Award.
-Any disputes, along with supporting documentation, must be postmarked no later <<RESPONSE DEADLINE>>.
-DO SEND NOT ORIGINALS: DOCUMENTATION SENT TO THE SETTLEMENT ADMINISTRATOR WILL NOT BE RETURNED OR PRESERVED.
+Any disputes, along with supporting documentation, must be postmarked no later than < RESPONSE DEADLINE>>.
+DO SEND ORIGINALS: DOCUMENTATION SENT TO THE SETTLEMENT ADMINISTRATOR WILL NOT BE RETURNED OR PRESERVED.